 July 2021 Single-game betting becomes lawful

-April 2022 – Online gambling officially legal in Ontario
+April 2022 – Online gambling officially legal

-On April 4, 2022, Ontario legalized its iGaming market.
+On April 4, 2022, the province legalized its iGaming market.
 The same month appeared the first commercial sportsbooks and mobile apps.
 With the recently launched operators in the province, PaySafe announced its support for iGaming platforms and payments in the Great Lakes Province.
 The brand has been a popular banking option for Canadians for a long time, which will go on with the creation of new partnerships.
 In April 2022, residents have 30 official sports betting apps operating in the market.

-Later, in December 2022, AGCO required all registered iGaming operators to quit wagers on Ultimate Fighting Championship (UFC) events for non-compliance issues with AGCO’s betting integrity laws since suspicious betting patterns called for further investigation.
+Later, in December 2022, AGCO required all registered iGaming operators to quit wagers on Ultimate Fighting Championship (UFC) events for non-compliance issues with AGCO’s wagering integrity laws since suspicious betting patterns called for further investigation.

 Early trends in Ontario’s gambling market (January – July 2023)

 In July 2023, iGaming published the first FY 2023-24 Q1 market report, which revealed that sports betting’s contribution of the total $14 billion spent online was only $2 billion.
 At the end of July 2023, STX became the first regulated Ontario betting exchange.
-At that time Heidi Reinhart was appointed as the new Chair by Gaming Ontario.
+At that time Heidi Reinhart was appointed as the new Chair by GO.

 On August 29, 2023, AGCO prohibited the use of athletes for promoting online gaming in ads in Ontario.
 Much later, at the end of February 2024 the prohibition on athletes and celebrities in commercials and on-site copy that advertises gambling online in the Great Lakes Province went into effect right away.